 Factors That Affect a Dog’s Ability To Survive Without Food.

 Size, breed, and general health: A dog’s breed and size can have a big impact on how long it can go without food.
 The energy needs of larger breeds, like Great Danes or Saint Bernards, are higher than those of smaller breeds, like Chihuahuas or Yorkies.
-This implies that in order to maintain their energy levels, larger breeds may need to eat more food than smaller ones.
+This implies that to maintain their energy levels, larger breeds may need to eat more food than smaller ones.

 Furthermore, some breeds, like greyhounds and whippets, have a leaner body structure that necessitates a regular calorie intake to maintain their muscle composition.